 Immediately after your ultrasound, you can go back to work or your other activities without limitations.
 You might need additional ultrasound testing as you progress through your treatment plan and physical therapy to confirm your knee joint is healing efficiently.

-To schedule an ultrasound evaluation, call the Reflex Knee Specialists office near you or book an appointment online today.
+To schedule an ultrasound evaluation, call the Reflex Knee specialist office near you or book an appointment online today.